GHSVS-de/mod_tocghsvs/README.md

 - `npm install` (if needed)
 - `npm run g-build` or (faster) `node build.js`
 - Installable ZIP is in `./dist` afterwards.
+- FYI: Packed files for this ZIP can be seen in `./package`. **But only if you disable deletion of this folder at the end of `build.js`**.